ga-web-dev-resources/intro-to-oop-lesson-lab/labs/hacker_cola/readme.md

 * the current `amount_deposited` into the machine towards the purchase of a cola
 * the `total_sold` - i.e. the total number of colas sold by this machine

+#### Requirements

-## Write a vending machine class that sells HackerCola.
+Write a vending machine class that sells HackerCola.

-* This simple vending machine only dispenses one product: HackerCola
+- This simple vending machine only dispenses one product: HackerCola
-* The vending machine should keep track of:
+- The vending machine should keep track of:
     - the `price` for a HackerCola in cents
     - the current `quantity` of HackerCola in the vending machine
     - the `amount_deposited` towards the purchase of a HackerCola in cents
     - the `total_sold` - the number of colas sold by this machine
-* The initialize method should take the following arguments:
+- The initialize method should take the following arguments:
     - the `price` for a HackerCola
     - the initial `quantity` of HackerCola
-* Write a method for each coin that the vending machine recognizes:
+- Write a method for each coin that the vending machine recognizes:
    - nickel, dime, quarter
    - each method should increase the `amount_deposited` accordingly
 * A `purchase` method that returns a HackerCola and the correct change.